livingdocsIO/documentation/content/reference-docs/document/document-design/_index.md

 ```

 ### Component Groups
-*has UI support*

 With component groups you can visually group together similar components, e.g. "Text components" for use in the Livingdocs editor sidebar.
-We advise you to use the UI in "Project Setup - Component Library" to create and re-arrange groups.

 ### Default Components